intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/device_period.md

 - A `MINUTE` _column family_ will be present as every row is scoped to 1 minute.

-_column families_ are summarised in the table below.
+ENERGY _column families_ are summarised in the table below.

 ENERGY families
 ---